QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 [tmpfs mount](https://docs.docker.com/storage/tmpfs/) to avoid storing the data anywhere permanently, and to **increase the container's performance** by avoiding writing into the container’s writable layer.

+Volumes use rprivate bind propagation, and bind propagation is not configurable for volumes.

+> 📋 **Bind propagation** refers to whether or not mounts created within a given bind-mount can be propagated to
+> replicas of that mount.
+Consider a mount point `/mnt`, which is also mounted on `/tmp`.
+The propagation settings
+> control whether a mount on `/tmp/a` would also be available on `/mnt/a`.
+Each propagation setting has a recursive
+> counterpoint.
+In the case of recursion, consider that `/tmp/a` is also mounted as `/foo`.
+The propagation settings
+> control whether `/mnt/a` and/or `/tmp/a` would exist.
+>
+> Meanwhile "**rprivate**" means that any changes to the mount or mounts underneath that mount point are prevented from
+> affecting the host.

 #### Create and Manage Volumes

 Unlike a bind mount, you can create and manage volumes outside the scope of any container.
 To create a volume